 - Win 7 Batting Titles

-Are you humble enough to serve your country, recognizing that is what gives you the freedom to play the game you loved?
+Are we humble enough to serve your country, recognizing that is what gives you the freedom to play the game you loved?

-Are you humble enough to not let the greed factor get in the way and recognize it’s the fans giving you this opportunity?
+Are we humble enough to not let the greed factor get in the way and recognize it’s the fans giving you this opportunity?

 One thing is for sure, we know Stanislaw was!